cvblab/SEQUOIA-MouseRetinaOCT/README.md

 └── 3_postprocessing/             # MATLAB scripts for postprocessing pseudo-masks
     └── pseudo_mask_refinement.m  # Code for refining the pseudo-masks obtained during inference.
 ```
+> **Note:** Some preprocessing steps are written in MATLAB.
+You will need a compatible version of MATLAB R2019b or superior to execute those scripts.
 ### 4. Run the code

 To train the model, run the following command in the terminal: